yourfriendoss/pitransmitter/README.md

 TA OFF
 ...
 ```
 Every line must start with either `PS`, `RT`, `TA` or `PTY`, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, any other value switches it to *off*.

 ## Warning and Disclaimer

-PiFmAdv is an **experimental** program, designed **only for experimentation**.
+PiFM is an **very experimental** program, designed **ONLY for experimentation**.
 It is in no way intended to become a personal *media center* or a tool to operate a *radio station*, or even broadcast sound to one's own stereo system.

 In most countries, transmitting radio waves without a state-issued licence specific to the transmission modalities (frequency, power, bandwidth, etc.) is **illegal**.

 Therefore, always connect a shielded transmission line from the Raspberry Pi directly
 to a radio receiver, so as **not** to emit radio waves.
 Never use an antenna.

-Even if you are a licensed amateur radio operator, using PiFmAdv to transmit radio waves on ham frequencies without any filtering between the RaspberryPi and an antenna is most probably illegal because the square-wave carrier is very rich in harmonics, so the bandwidth requirements are likely not met.
+Even if you are a licensed amateur radio operator, using PiFM to transmit radio waves on ham frequencies without any filtering between the Raspberry Pi and an antenna is most most likely illegal since the square-wave carrier is very rich in harmonics, so the bandwidth requirements are likely not met.

-I could not be held liable for any misuse of your own Raspberry Pi.
-Any experiment is made under your own responsibility.
+I can not be held liable for any misuse of your own Raspberry Pi.
+Any experimentation is done under your own responsibility.

 ## Tests

-PiFmAdv was successfully tested with all my RDS-able devices, namely:
+PiFM was successfully tested with the following RDS-able devices, namely:

+* a Roberts Play DAB/DAB+/FM RDS Digital Radio from 2015
 * a Sony ICF-C20RDS alarm clock from 1995,
 * a Sangean PR-D1 portable receiver from 1998, and an ATS-305 from 1999,
 * a Samsung Galaxy S2 mobile phone from 2011,
 * a Philips MBD7020 hifi system from 2012,
 * a Silicon Labs [USBFMRADIO-RD](http://www.silabs.com/products/mcu/Pages/USBFMRadioRD.aspx) USB stick, employing an Si4701 chip, and using my [RDS Surveyor](http://rds-surveyor.sourceforge.net/) program,
-* a “PCear Fm Radio”, a Chinese clone of the above, again using RDS Surveyor.
+* a “PCear FM Radio”, a Chinese clone of the above, again, using RDS Surveyor.

-Reception works perfectly with all the devices above.
-RDS Surveyor reports no group errors.
+Reception works perfectly with all the devices above and RDS Surveyor reports no group errors.

 ![](doc/galaxy_s2.jpg)

 ### CPU Usage
 CPU usage is as follows:
 * without audio: 9%
 * with mono audio: 33%
 * with stereo audio: 40%

 CPU usage increases dramatically when adding audio because the program has to upsample the (unspecified) sample rate of the input audio file to 228 kHz, its internal operating sample rate.
-Doing so, it has to apply an FIR filter, which is costly.
+Doing so, it has to apply an FIR filter, which is cpu intensive.

 ## Design
 The RDS data generator lies in the `rds.c` file.

 The RDS data generator generates cyclically four 0A groups (for transmitting PS), and one 2A group (for transmitting RT).
 In addition, every minute, it inserts a 4A group (for transmitting CT, clock time). `get_rds_group` generates one group, and uses `crc` for computing the CRC.

 To get samples of RDS data, call `get_rds_samples`.
 It calls `get_rds_group`, differentially encodes the signal and generates a shaped biphase symbol.
 Successive biphase symbols overlap: the samples are added so that the result is equivalent to applying the shaping filter (a [root-raised-cosine (RRC) filter ](http://en.wikipedia.org/wiki/Root-raised-cosine_filter) specified in the RDS standard) to a sequence of Manchester-encoded pulses.

-The shaped biphase symbol is generated once and for all by a Python program called `generate_waveforms.py` that uses [Pydemod](https://github.com/ChristopheJacquet/Pydemod), one of my other software radio projects.
-This Python program generates an array called `waveform_biphase` that results from the application of the RRC filter to a positive-negative impulse pair. *Note that the output of `generate_waveforms.py`, two files named `waveforms.c` and `waveforms.h`, are included in the Git repository, so you don't need to run the Python script yourself to compile PiFmAdv.*
+The shaped biphase symbol is generated once and for all by a Python program called `generate_waveforms.py` that uses [Pydemod](https://github.com/ChristopheJacquet/Pydemod), another software radio project.
+This Python program generates an array called `waveform_biphase` that results from the application of the RRC filter to a positive-negative impulse pair. *Note that the output of `generate_waveforms.py`, two files named `waveforms.c` and `waveforms.h`, are included in the Git repository, so you don't need to run the Python script yourself to compile PiFM.*

 Internally, the program samples all signals at 228 kHz, four times the RDS subcarrier's 57 kHz.